TheLapisGoat/TheLapisGoat/README.md

 <!---The question of whether a computer can think is no more interesting than the question of whether a submarine can swim.--->
 ![hellothere](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExZHY4Mnc0MDVoazE1a3llcTN5eXQ4NGpkNG84bXBibnM1NW1rampodiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xTiIzJSKB4l7xTouE8/giphy.gif)

 I'm Sourodeep Datta, a 4<sup>th</sup> year undergraduate at IIT Kharagpur in the Department of Computer Science and Engineering.
+I enjoy building elegant systems, exploring financial models, and geeking out over design and logic.

-- 🌱 I'm currently interested in Systems Design and High-Performance Computing
+- 🧑‍💻 I'm currently interested in Systems Design and Quantitative Development
-- 🤝 I'm open to collaborating on anything
 - 📫 Email : sourodeepdatta@gmail.com
 - 🔗 LinkedIn : https://www.linkedin.com/in/sourodeep-datta-795330227/
+- ☕ Always down to grab a coffee (virtual or real) and chat about ideas, problems, or anything interesting!

 ## GitHub Stats